 Set this option to Yes to ensure that any derived credentials created do not exceed the lifetime of the deriving certificate.
-If the lifetime of the derived credential (as determined by the Lifetime setting in the credential profile or the MaxRequestExpiryDate set for the person in the Lifecycle API) is greater than the lifetime of the presented certificate, the lifetime of the derived credential is lowered to match the expiry date of the deriving certificate.
+If the lifetime of the derived credential (as determined by the Lifetime setting in the credential profile or the Maximum credential expiry date set for the person) is greater than the lifetime of the presented certificate, the lifetime of the derived credential is lowered to match the expiry date of the deriving certificate.